MarquezProject/marquez/examples/airflow/README.md

 **The above command will:**

-* Start Airflow and install `marquez-airflow`
+* Start Airflow and install `openlineage-airflow`
 * Start Marquez
 * Start Postgres

-To view the Airflow UI and verify it's running, open http://localhost:8080.
+To view the Airflow UI and verify it's running, open [http://localhost:8080](http://localhost:8080).
 Then, login using the username and password: `airflow` / `airflow`.
-You can also browse to http://localhost:3000 to view the Marquez UI.
+You can also browse to [http://localhost:3000](http://localhost:3000) to view the Marquez UI.

-## Step 4: View Collected Metadata
+# Step 4: View Collected Metadata

 To ensure that Airflow is executing `counter` and `sum`, navigate to the DAGs tab in Airflow and verify that they are both enabled and have a timestamp in the Last Run column.

 ![](./docs/airflow-view-dag.png)

-To view DAG metadata collected by Marquez from Airflow, browse to the Marquez UI by visiting http://localhost:3000.
+To view DAG metadata collected by Marquez from Airflow, browse to the Marquez UI by visiting [http://localhost:3000](http://localhost:3000).
 Then, use the _search_ bar in the upper right-side of the page and search for the `counter.inc` job.
 To view lineage metadata for `counter.inc`, click on the job from the drop-down list:

 > **Note:** If the `counter.inc` job is not in the drop-down list, check to see if Airflow has successfully executed the DAG.